BentoBoxWorld/docs/docs/gamemodes/Boxed/index.md

 * InvSwitcher - keeps advancements, inventory, etc. separate between worlds on a server.
 * Border - shows the box

-## Required Plugins
+## Required Plugins for Minecraft 1.16/1.17

 * Requires WorldGeneratorAPI plugin.
 [Download the correct one for your server here.](https://github.com/rutgerkok/WorldGeneratorApi/releases)
 * Border requires WorldBorderAPI by default.
 [Download it here.](https://github.com/yannicklamprecht/WorldBorderAPI/releases)

+Note, that 1.19+ version does not require any additional API plugins.

 ## How to install

 ### Quick Start

 1. Place Boxed addon into the BentoBox addons folder along with InvSwitcher and Border (use the latest versions!).
-2. Place the WorldGeneratorAPI and WorldBorderAPI plugins into your plugins folder.
+2*.
+Place the WorldGeneratorAPI and WorldBorderAPI plugins into your plugins folder. (for 1.16/1.17)
-3. Make sure you are using BentoBox 1.16.0-SNAPSHOT or later.
+3. Make sure you are using BentoBox 1.16.0 or later.
 4. Restart the server - new worlds will be created.
 There may be a delay.
 5. Login
 6. Type `/boxed` to start.